knbknb/ai-system-roles/EXAMPLE.md

 ## My Personal Usage

-I [set up](USAGE.md) the shell script `scripts/find-role` such that it does not actually set the environment variable `CI` after interactively picking a role prompt.
-I can  actually export `CI` by pressing enter again.
+I [set up](USAGE.md) the shell script `scripts/find-role` such that it does not actually set the environment variable `ROLE` after interactively picking a role prompt.
+I can  actually export `ROLE` by pressing enter again.

 Thus:

-- I don't overwrite any existing `CI` variable (I might have set it before, and I don't want to lose the previous value).
+- I don't overwrite any existing `ROLE` variable (I might have set it before, and I don't want to lose the previous value).
 - I don't fill my environment with variables.

 I use these prompts/roles mainly for software development tasks: